Die Reduktion der NH3-Emission - Lösung für die Landwirtschaft

 • Empty measurement

-• Initial calibration or calibration measurement before each series of measurements
+• Initial calibration or calibration measurement before each measurement series

-This documentation is an important component for proving and verifying compliance with the defined parameters and ensuring the comparability of the measurement results.
-The NH³ emission report must be attached to each sample measurement result.
+This documentation is an important component for demonstrating and verifying compliance with the defined parameters and ensuring the comparability of measurement results.
+The NH₃ emission protocol must be attached to each sample measurement result.

-2.3 Experimental setup and implementation of barrel tests with slurry additives
+2.3 Experimental setup and execution of barrel tests with slurry additives

 • untreated